GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 cloudshell edit two-vms.yaml
 ```

-You can see that in the properties section of both of your virtual machine instances, the value of `network` is replaced with a reference to the new network's `selfLink` property.
+In the properties section of both of your virtual machine instances, the value of `network` is replaced with a reference to the new network's `selfLink` property.

-## Deploying your new configuration
+## Deploy your new configuration

 Deploy your configuration with the following command: